winwin2671/42-C-piscine/README.md

 # 42-C-piscine
-July 2024 Piscine from 42Bangkok
+My attempt on July 2024 Piscine from 42Bangkok